mitolog/dtcgen/README.md

 1. make sure that you did finished `tsc` and have directory `dist` on root dir which has transpiled sourcecodes.
 2. `npm link` on project root dir which make symlink to global npm node_modules
 3. now you can execute like `dtcgen slice --input "./sample.sketch"`.
-4. if you want to use on another node project, you can type `npm link dtcgen` on root dir of that project.
+4. if you want to use this cli on another node project, you can type `npm link dtcgen` on root dir of that project.

 ** To remove symlink, you can execute `npm install` on dtcgen project. **

-### how to make PR
+### contribution

-welcome
+welcome.

 ## thanks to